MaastrichtU-IDS/d2s-docs/website/docs/guide-preprocessing.md

 ## Add Tabular file header label

-[AutoR2RML](https://github.com/MaastrichtU-IDS/AutoR2RML) generates the generic RDF predicates out of tabular files columns header.
+RML use the tabular files columns header to map the data.
 If the tabular files to process don't have a header, it can easily be added by using the `sed` command in the [download.sh](https://github.com/MaastrichtU-IDS/d2s-core/blob/master/support/template/dataset/download/download_examples.sh#L68) script.

-> See the [example](https://github.com/MaastrichtU-IDS/d2s-core/blob/master/support/template/dataset/download/download_examples.sh#L68) in the dataset template.

 ### CSV